ABOUT ENGINES

 1950s - wages exceed production costs in Western countries and where 65% of licensees in 1950 are located in Europe, today 75% are located in Asia

-1980s - focus on better fuel economy
+1973 - Oil Crisis focus on better fuel economy

 1990's - The focus was now to build the intelligent engine, which would be controlled electronically ensure stable operation and an improved control of fuel consumption and emissions